Seats of Empire title

 medieval bridle.

-An evocation of a royal bridle of the the thirteenth–fourteenth-century form.
+An evocation of an extremely opulent bridle of the the thirteenth–fourteenth-century form.
 Gilded metal fittings set with lapis lazuli.

 medieval bridle.